qaware/qaware-blog-source/content/posts/protocurl-intro.md

 *[The photo is by Edgard Motta from Pexels.](https://www.pexels.com/photo/arrows-on-a-footpath-12081699/)*

-[^protobuf-uses]: The built-in schema format as well as the code generators make it a viable choice for keeping consumers and producers of REST APIs consistent with each other as well as the data serialization format for RPC frameworks such as [Twirp](https://github.com/twitchtv/twirp).
+[^protobuf-uses]: The built-in schema format as well as the ability to generate code make it a viable choice for keeping consumers and producers of REST APIs consistent with each other and documented.
+It can also be the serialization for RPC frameworks such as [Twirp](https://github.com/twitchtv/twirp).

 [^test-server-code]: [NodeJS-based server implementation](https://github.com/qaware/protocurl/blob/main/test/servers/server.ts)